What is CIEM?

 Why CIEM is Needed

-The cloud provides a dynamic infrastructure for resources to be constructed and deprovisioned based on demand and workload.
+CIEM is needed for a variety of reasons.
+First, the cloud provides a dynamic infrastructure for resources to be constructed and deprovisioned based on demand and workload.
 Identities created for these dynamic use cases are particularly susceptible to being over-provisioned with privilege, creating inordinate risk.

-While cloud providers offer some native identity management tools, these tools are not portable to the platforms of other cloud service providers.
+Second, while cloud providers offer some native identity management tools, these tools are not portable to the platforms of other cloud service providers.
 When organizations use multiple providers, instrumenting policies and runtime to manage them all becomes a burden due to the inherent dissimilarities from terminology to identities and entitlements.

-Mismanagement of identities in the cloud can lead to excessive cloud security risk.
+Finally, mismanagement of identities in the cloud can lead to excessive cloud security risk.
 Without a proactive approach to managing cloud identities and their associated entitlements, a damaging incident is bound to happen.
 This is especially true if an identity is over-entitled.

 Implementing centralized management and the concept of least privilege for these identities can lower risk for the entire environment.
 However, absent standardized controls, the complexity of administering access entitlements across multiple clouds is a proven recipe for visibility blind spots, cloud security gaps, compliance anomalies, and a potential breach.